crf8472/libarcstk/README.md

 ### Libarcs provides

-- A function library for working with AccurateRip checksums ("ARCS"s)
+- A C++14 function library for working with AccurateRip checksums ("ARCS"s)
-- Written in C++14
 - Builds on Linux (and presumably/untested on *BSD)
 - Conservative OO API (intended to be usable from other languages)